Blue Stahli: Sunset Neon and Obsidian (2017–2020)

 Since April 2017, Blue Stahli has been working under the alias Sunset Neon, a predominantly synthwave solo project.
 He released his debut album Starlight on December 1, 2017.
 On September 13, 2018, the single "Lakes of Flame" was released for the would-be seventh album, Obsidian.
 Obsidian was originally slated for a 2019 release with "Lakes of Flame" as the lead single, but Autrey's departure from FiXT Music delayed these plans to 2021, with "Lakes of Flame" becoming a non-album single.

 The deadchannel_Trilogy (2020–present)

 By the end of September, Blue Stahli posted three teasers for a trilogy of albums called the Dead Channel Trilogy (stylized as deadchannel_Trilogy).
 The first two were revealed to be titled Quartz and Copper while also confirming Obsidian to be the final album of the trilogy.
 The albums were released on October 2, November 13, 2020, and January 15, 2021, respectively; the first independent releases in Blue Stahli's history.

+In 2026 Blue Stahli revealed he’s working on a new vocal album.